hruffieux/bayesFPCA/README.md

 ## Overview

-**bayesFPCA** is an R package providing tools for functional principal component analysis (FPCA) in the Bayesian setting.
-It implements variational message passing inference for univariate and multivariate FPCA, as well as functional linear regression.
+**bayesFPCA** is an R package providing tools for univariate and multivariate functional principal component analysis (FPCA) in the Bayesian setting.
+It provides efficient variational inference implementations (mean-field and variational message passing).

 ## Installation